 If you are a U.S. citizen and are already married or soon will be, your new spouse will become your "immediate relative" in the lingo of U.S. immigration law.
 He or she may receive a green card as soon as the two of you successfully complete the application process; though that can, by itself, take several months.

 If you have not yet married and your fiancé is still living in Italy, you can, if you are a U.S. citizen, petition for your fiancé to enter the U.S. on a K-1 visa in order to get married in the United States.
 After the wedding, your new spouse can apply for a green card, if desired.
-You can also choose to get married first in Italy or in another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+You can also choose to get married first in Italy or in another country, and then apply for an immigrant visa with which to enter the U.S.—the equivalent of a green card.

 If you are a U.S. lawful permanent resident, your Italian spouse is considered a "preference relative," in category 2A of the visa preference system.
 Your spouse can complete the process of applying for a green card (and enter the U.S.) only after a visa number has become available.
-Because of annual limits on the number of visas given out in category 2A, waits of many years have developed.
+Because of annual limits on the number of visas given out in category 2A, waits of many years are common.
 The application process itself adds more months to the process.

 U.S. permanent residents (green card holders) cannot petition for fiancés.